meandair/rweather-decoder/README.md

     -V, --version         Prints version information

 OPTIONS:
     -a, --anchor-time <anchor-time>    Anchor time (YYYY-MM-DD) for the plain file format.
-Specifies a day close to the one when the reports were collected.
-If given, the individual METAR day will be matched against it to create a proper datetime representation -f, --file-format <file-format>    METAR file format (noaa-metar-cycles, plain) [default: noaa-metar-cycles]
+Specifies a datetime that is ideally close to that one when the report was actually published.
+If given, the decoded METAR day and time will be converted to a full datetime -f, --file-format <file-format>    METAR file format (noaa-metar-cycles, plain) [default: noaa-metar-cycles]

 ARGS: